CassFairiesClub/ASCII-MEMORY/README.md

 # ASCII-MEMORY — ASCII art inscribed in Chia transaction memos

 *ASCII-MEMORY by Cass - 2026*

 <img width="1641" height="1000" alt="image" src="https://github.com/user-attachments/assets/99650f9c-ae09-453b-a771-858de16b4c77" />

 ASCII-MEMORY turns a picture into ASCII art small enough to live inside a Chia transaction memo, inscribes it on-chain with your wallet, and reads it back.
-It is four static HTML pages with no build step and no server, packaged as one sandboxed app for the [Sage wallet](https://github.com/xch-dev/sage).
+It is five static HTML pages with no build step and no server, packaged as one sandboxed app for the [Sage wallet](https://github.com/xch-dev/sage).

 ## Install

+Sage 0.13 or later can install the app two ways.
+Both install the same files and ask for the same permissions.

+### From URL (recommended)

+1. In Sage, open **Apps** and choose to install an app from a URL.
+2. Enter **`https://cassxch.com/ascii_memory/`** and approve the permissions it asks for.

+The advantage of a URL install is **updates**: Sage checks that address for new versions and offers to update when a new release is published there, so you don't have to download anything.

+### From the zip file

-1. Install from url : https://cassxch.com/ascii_memory/ or download **[`ascii-memory-v3.8.3.zip`](ascii-memory-v3.8.3.zip)** from this repository.
+1. Download **[`ascii-memory-v3.9.1.zip`](ascii-memory-v3.9.1.zip)** from this repository.
-2. In Sage 0.13 or later, install it from the zip file and approve the permissions it asks for.
+2. In Sage, install it from the zip file and approve the permissions it asks for.

-3. It opens on the **Home** page, which explains the app.
-The other tabs are **The Wall**, **My Memos**, **Generate** and **View**.
+A zip install never checks for updates: to update, download the new zip and install it again.
+If you switch to the URL install, remove the zip copy afterwards so you don't run two copies with separate settings.

 SHA-256 of the zip:

 ```
-fa75dab6b0439d42d4b0dde12a82fc4a604790f1ba4a97393c788d3513cfea5a
+75401f1313fa1bf913ef5bb1667d28e624cc8175b869c68b156d1cf010e60eb0
 ```

+Either way, the app opens on the **Home** page, which explains it.
+The other tabs are **The Wall**, **My Memos**, **Generate** and **View**.

+**If a URL install fails with "app directory already exists, cannot create"**, an earlier attempt left a folder behind.
+Close Sage, delete the folder starting with `url-cassxch-com-` in `%APPDATA%\com.rigidnetwork.sage\apps\` (Windows), then install again.

 ### What the app contains